Kappa-Dev/KAMIStudio/README.md

 ```

-In order to run KAMIStudion export an environment variable that tells Flask where to find the application instance:
+In order to run KAMIStudio export an environment variable that tells Flask where to find the application instance:

 ```
 export FLASK_APP=kamistudio